-Streets full of pedestrian shopping like in Rua de Santa Catarina, long lines in > Cais de Gaia waiting for a boat ride, cameras are flashing next to the Clérigos > Tower.
-Where can you go to take a break from all of it? > > Here are the best spots for relaxing in Porto:
+Streets full of pedestrian shopping like in Rua de Santa Catarina, long lines in Cais de Gaia waiting for the 6 Bridges Cruise, cameras flashing next to the Clérigos Tower.
+Where can you go to take a break from all of it?

+Here are the best spots for relaxing in Porto:

 I am not very fond of water (probably because I almost drowned twice during my childhood) and hence I cannot recall the last time I have enjoyed the best beaches of Porto.
 Interestingly enough, when I think about my favourite places for relaxing in Porto I immediately think about Foz, a picturesque neighborhood by the Atlantic Ocean.

 During the high season, when I conduct private tours in Porto practically every day, I really enjoy watching the sunset in Foz.
 Sometimes, and after walking for 2km or so, I have dinner at one of the best restaurants in the neighborhood – usually Sushiaria (a fabulous sushi place at very reasonable prices) or at Tentações no Prato (a restaurant serving traditional Portuguese food).

 If you are visiting the city for the first time, I suggest you to photograph the Felgueiras’ lighthouse, which has been featured on National Geographic.

 How to get there: take the tram 1 and get out at the terminal.

 Avenida de Rodrigues de Freitas, 93-95 | Porto